In November, the world’s marquee climate conference will come to one of its fastest warming regions.

 Although environmental consciousness remains insufficient among many officials, some are slowly waking to the environment’s destabilizing potential.
 However, in a number of authoritarian states, like Iran, that improved understanding of the problem and of its capacity to rally otherwise hostile political constituencies has merely sparked a brutal backlash against environmental civil society.

 Across the region, hundreds of environmentalists have subsequently been threatened into silence, pushed into exile, imprisoned, or worse.
-This COP consequently brings environmentalists to something of an impasse.

 Do too little and they risk wasting this golden chance.